 While there are several Finnish saunas in Helsinki, very few are free, and the most popular ones aren’t exactly budget-friendly.
 But I did my research, and while we didn’t get round to visiting ourselves, I found this great article about Somposauna – A free public sauna in Helsinki.
 I’ll be honest, it looks and sounds way cooler than the trendier ones in the city centre, so I highly recommend checking them out if you’re in Helsinki on a budget.

 If you don’t mind paying the premium for the traditional Finnish experience, Allas Sea Pool is arguably the most popular.
 Here you’ll find a variety of saunas and swimming pools, including a heated outside pool that overlooks the ocean.
-If you’re feeling brave enough, you might even try the local tradition of a hot sauna followed by a cold dip in the seawater pool.
+If you’re feeling brave, you might even try the local tradition of a hot sauna followed by a cold dip in the seawater pool.
 Not for the faint-hearted but a memorable experience all the same.

 Another way to pleasantly kill an hour or 2, is to take a stroll around the picturesque Töölö Bay.
 Despite looking like a lake, the bay is actually connected to the Baltic sea, by a very narrow opening.
 Around the outside, you’ll find various charming cafes and attractions such as the Finlandia.
-Located nearby the Oodi Library and National Museum, it’s a convenient and scenic spot to visit on a budget.
+Located nearby the Oodi Library and National Museum, it’s a convenient and scenic spot to visit on a budget in Helsinki.

 Things to do in Helsinki on a Budget